Kevin Boyle (basketball)

 Kevin Boyle (born June 15, 1960) is the vice president of commercial insurance for Lincoln Savings Bank in Reinbeck, Iowa.
 Before joining Lincoln Savings in 1998, Boyle was on the Iowa Hawkeyes men's basketball team from 1978 to 1982.
 With Iowa, Boyle and his team reached the third place game of the 1980 NCAA Division I Basketball Tournament.
-Between 1980 to 1982, he was a two time steals season record and a one time assists season record holder for Iowa.
+Between 1980 and 1982, he was a two time steals season record and a one time assists season record holder for Iowa.
 After becoming their Most Valuable Player in 1982, Boyle left the Hawkeyes that year with 1,189 career points.

 While with Iowa, Boyle won gold at the 1981 Summer Universiade with the United States basketball team.
 That year, Boyle was named the USA Basketball Male Athlete of the Year.
 As part of the Amateur Athletic Union, Boyle won the state championship with Converse-Airliner in 1983.
 For his overseas experience, Boyle played basketball in England, France and Switzerland during the 1980s.
 During his time period, Boyle won the 1986 Swiss Cup with Geneva.
 Apart from playing, Boyle worked at the University of Northern Iowa as an assistant coach and a color commentator during the 1980s to 2020s.

 Early life and education

 Boyle was born in Evergreen Park, Illinois on June 15, 1960.
 Growing up, Boyle lived with his parents and seven siblings.
 Boyle's father worked for Nabisco when he and his family moved to St. Louis for his job.
-In 1975, Boyle started his four year education with St. Laurence High School in Burbank, Illinois.
+In 1975, Boyle started his four-year education with St. Laurence High School in Burbank, Illinois.

-During this time period, Boyle attended De Smet Jesuit High School in St. Louis, Missouri for less than a month.
+During this time, Boyle attended De Smet Jesuit High School in St. Louis, Missouri for less than a month.
 After transferring back to St. Laurence for the rest of his high school education, Boyle lived in Chicago while his family lived in St. Louis.
-While in Chicago, Boyle lived with his coach and his basketball teammates during three separate occasions.
+While in Chicago, Boyle lived with his coach and his basketball teammates on three separate occasions.

 In 1977, Boyle was the highest scorer during the Class AA boys' basketball tournament held by the Illinois High School Association with 76 points.
 During the tournament, Boyle and St. Laurence finished in fourth place.
-That year, Boyle was co-named Most Valuable Player for St. Laurence with Jim Stack.
+That year, Boyle was co-named Most Valuable Player (MVP) for St. Laurence with Jim Stack.
 Boyle was also MVP from 1977 to 1978 as a member of the Chicago Catholic League.